Tandysony/blog/_posts/2018-03-26-write-faster-python-code.md

 # 227 ms ± 11.5 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

 From the results, testing membership in a set **destroys** that of a list: `138 ns` vs `82.9 ms`, `600,000 times faster`.
-However, we must keep in mind that, covering a list to a set takes much time.
+Please do not forget that, covering a list to a set takes much time.

-If we have data initialized as a **set** rather than a **list**, we can avoid converting, and save us much time in testing membership.
-Please keep in mind, elements in a set are unique.
-If you data have duplicates and the duplication matters, please do NOT use set.
+If we have data initialized as a **set** rather than a **list**, we can avoid converting to save us much time in testing membership.
+Please keep in mind, **elements in a set are unique**.
+If your data have duplicates and the duplication matters, please do NOT use set.

 Other than list and set, dictionary is an option as well.
 It is a hash table-bash data structure.
 This makes adding, retrieving and updating elements very fast.
-It is beyond the topic of this test.
+It is not the concern here.

 Therefore, **if data duplication does not matter for you, use set for membership testing, otherwise, use list.**